Sr. Manager/Associate Director, Medical Writing

 - Exceptional ability to manage multiple projects in a fast-paced environment, with changing priorities and significant time pressures

 - Understands and effectively responds to multicultural communication styles and business practices with internal colleagues and vendors

 - Ability to build and maintain effective partnerships, both internally and externally

 Competencies and Attributes:

-- Demonstrated leadership to drive results that are needed to achieve company objectives in accordance with Prothena’s culture and values – courageous, imaginative, selfless and joyful
+- Demonstrated leadership ability to drive results that are needed to achieve company objectives in accord with Prothena’s culture and values – courageous, imaginative, selfless and joyful